Call now in confidence immediate help & advice 24/7

 Counselling is a necessary part of cocaine rehab as it can help to rewire the pathways in the brain that contribute to addiction.

-The majority of patients find great success in cognitive behavioural therapy during cocaine rehab as well as a combination of holistic treatments such as mindfulness and massage therapy.
+The majority of patients find great success in cognitive behavioural therapy during cocaine treatment at drug and alcohol rehab, as well as a combination of holistic treatments such as mindfulness and massage therapy.

 Motivational interviewing and group therapy sessions have also been found to be effective.

-It’s important to be proactive about your long-term recovery, and this involves creating a relapse prevention plan to be followed once you leave rehab.
+It’s important to be proactive about your long-term recovery, and this involves creating a relapse prevention plan to be followed once you leave drug and alcohol rehab.

 You may also want to consider attending ongoing counselling and joining a local support group such as Narcotics Anonymous.